darren-chiu/darren-chiu.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper was accepted at ICRA2024.
+My paper on Optimization and Bayesian Decision Marking was accepted at ICRA2024!